mirellesv/mirellesv/README.md

 - 👋 Hi, I’m Mirelle
 - 👀 I’m interested in C++ and Java
 - 🌱 I’m currently learning Python
-- 📫 If you want to reach me, you cand send me an e-mail at mirelle.sv.vieira@gmail.com
+- 📫 If you want to reach me, you can send me an e-mail at mirelle.sv.vieira@gmail.com